How Distracted Driving Can Be Just as Dangerous as Drunk Driving

 - Inattention

-In other words, driving inattention, or distracted driving, was one of the most common causes of car accidents resulting in injuries and/or fatalities.
+In other words, driving inattention, or distracted driving, was one of the most common causes of car accidents resulting in injuries and fatalities.

 Distracted Driving Takes Many Forms